TheNekOz/VFIO_DOC/README.md

 # VFIO_DOC
 Personal Single GPU Passthrough Setup
-This is unfinished, but I am making this publicly available hoping this is a decent resource.
+This is mostly notes for personal usage, but I have made this public hoping it's useful for other people.

 ## Specs
 Ryzen 5 3600